Sunwar language: Names

 Moreover, most Sunwar speakers have the surname (सुनुवार), Sunuvār in Latin script.
-Many affiliated Sunwar with Sunar; they share the initial syllable, sun, “gold,” in Nepali, similar to the Sunar community of India, who are goldsmiths.
-However, the ethnonym Sunuvār is believed to be connected with Sunkosi, a river nearby the Sunwar villages.

 Geographic distribution

-The Sunwar language is commonly spoken in a cluster of Sunwar villages, located around the region of the core spoken language.
-These villages are scattered alongside the river banks of Likhu Khola, in two bordering central-eastern districts of Nepal, distant from the main Nepalese road system: in the Okhaldhū۠ngā District (part of Province No. 1), around the village of Vacul; and in the Rāmechāp District (part of Bagmati Province), around the villages of Pahare and of Kũbhu Kãsthālī for a smaller group of Sunwar speakers.
+The Sunuwar language is commonly spoken in a cluster of Sunuwar villages, located around the region of the core spoken language.
+These villages are scattered alongside the river banks of Likhu Khola, in two bordering central-eastern districts of Nepal, distant from the main Nepalese road system: in the Okhaldhū۠ngā District (part of Koshi Province), around the village of Vacul; and in the Rāmechāp District (part of Bagmati Province), around the villages of Pahare and of Kũbhu Kãsthālī for a smaller group of Sunwar speakers.
 The majority of the Sunwar speakers live on the southern border area of this region, between the villages of Pahare and Vacul.

 Located 1,800 meters above sea level, their fields aren’t all fallow from year round cultivation (Borchers, 2008).
 Therefore, many Sunwar households are farmers, own a small lot of land and livestock.
 Moreover, each village often visits their neighboring village markets to purchase inaccessible goods such as spices, sugar, tea, and salt.
 In the winter, they experience no snow but freezing temperatures.
 In warmer weather, they experience a lot of rainfall, in the summer, monsoon rainfall.
 Especially between June and August, it is when they experience the most rain, more so monsoon rainfall.

 According to Borchers, there are other villages located outside of the core region.
 The Surel are claimed to be Sunwar speakers however there are no certainties that it is true.